Battle of Britain Monument

-The Battle of Britain Monument on the Victoria Embankment is a spectacular, 25-metre wide monument created by sculptor Paul Day.
+The Battle of Britain Monument on Victoria Embankment is a spectacular, 25-metre wide monument created by sculptor Paul Day.
 It was unveiled by Prince Charles and Camilla, Duchess of Cornwall in September 2005 on the 65th anniversary of one of the most famous battles in history.

-The 25-metre wide monument was purposely built ‘at people level’ so passers-by could interact with it and a series of friezes depict scenes from the battle as well as topics of both military and civilian life at that time.
-All airmen credited with flying combat missions during the battle are inscribed on bronze plaques.
+Opened in 2005, the 25-metre wide monument was purposely built ‘at people level’ so passers-by could interact with it.
+A series of friezes depict scenes from the battle as well as scenes from both military and civilian life at that time, while all airmen credited with flying combat missions during the battle are inscribed on bronze plaques.